 The Aussie Tiger is also fitted with an uprated MTR390E powerplant for "hot and high" operation, and features minor changes to avionics, such as radios specified to Australian Army needs.
 Initial deliveries were in late 2004.
 Of the 22 machines to be delivered, four were shipped from France and the other 18 were assembled in Australia.
 Deliveries were completed in 2011.
-It has since been qualified with the BAE Systems "Advanced Precision Kill Weapon System (APKWS)".
-APKWS is a standard 70-millimeter unguided rocket, fitted with a laser seeker; the Aussies plan to buy seekers and fit them to existing inventories of 70-millimeter rockets.
+It has since been qualified with the "Advanced Precision Kill Weapon System (APKWS)".
+APKWS is a standard 70-millimeter unguided rocket, retrofitted with a laser seeker.

 French forces put their Tigers to good use in Afghanistan, as well as in support of the Libyan uprising in 2012.
 German Tigers were committed to Afghanistan, following an upgrade to fit them for service with the "Afghanistan Stabilization German Army Rapid Deployment (ASGARD)" force with uprated engines, sand filters, improved defensive countermeasures, along with a mission data recorder and communications to support multinational operations.
 The first of a dozen upgraded ASGARD Tigers, as they were known, was deployed in late 2012, with the last of the batch being handed over in 2014.